 Serving Cherry Creek and Denver, Colorado

 If you suffer from sleep apnea, getting successful sleep apnea treatment is crucial to avoiding the dangerous health consequences that can follow from the condition.
-At Ascent Dental, we can help you to get one of the most successful treatments for mild to moderate sleep apnea: dental appliances.
+At Ascent Dental, we can help you to get one of the most successful treatments for mild to moderate sleep apnea through oral dental appliances.

 Sleep Apnea Treatment Options

-There are many different sleep apnea treatment options available.
+There are many different snoring and sleep apnea treatment options available.
 These options include:

 - Continuous positive airway pressure (CPAP) machines